northeastern-rc/rc-public-documentation/docs/source/software/fromsource/makefile.md

 The following instructions to build LAMMPS using make.
 1. To allocate an interactive job on compute node type:
    ::::{code-block} bash
-   srun -N 1 -n 28 --constraint=ib --pty /bin/bash
+   srun -N 1 -p short -n 28 --constraint=ib --pty /bin/bash
    ::::
 1. Load the following modules required for building LAMMPS:
    ::::{code-block} bash